Lessify/localess-angular/projects/localess-angular/README.md

 ````

 ### Directives
-You can use one of the next directive `[data-ll-id]` with `[data-ll-schema]` or `[llContent]` in case you don't extend `SchemaComponent` or your component has a sub-schema, and you still wish to keep the Visual Editor selection feature.
+You can use one of the next directive `[data-ll-id]` with `[data-ll-schema]` or `[llContent]` in a case you don't extend `SchemaComponent` or your component has a sub-schema, and you still wish to keep the Visual Editor selection feature.

 ### Pipes
 #### Asset